-Zumobi needed a microsite catalog for their mobile apps.
+Zumobi needed a microsite catalog to display their mobile apps.
 The site consists of a detail view for individual apps and a list view showing all apps.
 The distinct Zumobi fin-shape ties the two pages together visually.
-The detail view recommends related Zumobi apps the user may also enjoy.
+I designed the layout and mockups based on wireframes from the Creative Director.

 Creative Director: Laura McAdoo

 Early-stage concepts for the redesign of the Seattle Times Company's corporate site.
 The objective was to convey STC's active engagement with the community using bold visuals for raw, emotional impact.

 In most of these examples, I explore aspects of the tagline "Where Life Unfolds" which when taken beyond the newspaper pun can also refer to daily life, historical events, and the flora of the Northwest, all represented here.